 While there was no new content reflected on the ICE exam outline (that is, the job analysis survey validated that the content of the exam is current in practice today), the exam outline does look different because of the reorganization of content.
 The new ICE exam outline, which was effective with exams administered beginning Jan.
-1, 2018, can be found at www.danb.org or by contacting us at danbmail@danb.org or 1-800-367-3262.
+1, 2018, can be found at www.danb.org/